beckitrue/container-app-workshop/lesson_8/README.md

 ``` text
 Use the files in github.com/beckitrue/container-app-workshop/lesson_1 repository to create a Docker container running a Flask server with the configuration found in the Dockerfile.
 The README.md file has directions to create the container.
 You may need to delete an existing container  with the simple-web name on my computer".
 Read and approve the actions from Claude to create the container.
 ```

+:white_check_mark: You'll know this worked when you have a running container with the name `simple-web` and the Flask server is running.
+You can check this by going to `localhost:5000` in your web browser.
+You should see the Flask server running.